webguru103/smooch-docs/pages/faq/whispers.md

 When choosing your audience on our whisper page, you can select ‘Current URL’ is … This will trigger the whisper when the user loads this specific URL.

 ## How to send whispers to a user with a custom property like ‘VIP’?
-Smooch lets you set custom properties to your users through our web messenger or the API.
+Smooch lets you set custom properties to your users through our Web Messenger or the API.
 You can then use those properties as a targeting option when you create your whisper.

 ## I can't seem to use 'As soon as user fits audience' rule when also using the 'platform' rule.
 Is this possible?
 Whispers for a specific audience can only be triggered by an event.